5 reasons your pension scheme would be better off in a DB master trust - costs

 Sharing the costs

-Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme, particularly for employers of smaller schemes.
+Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme.

 Cost savings can be realised in two key areas:

 - Administration costs are shared among the employers in the scheme, reducing the individual cost to each employer.
 This includes charges associated with producing annual reports and accounts, actuarial valuations, auditor fees and Trustee meetings.

 - Through economies of scale investment charges are also reduced, with an estimated c.0.25% reduction in investment manager fees per year.

 Calculations from our advisers Hymans Robertson have shown that running costs can be reduced by over 30% by moving to Citrus.
 This could make a significant difference to your bottom line.